syncfusion-content/maui-docs/MAUI/PDF-Viewer/Form-Fields.md

 {% endhighlight %}
 {% endtabs %}

-N> * This event will be raised only for the text and signature form fields
+N> * This event will be raised only for the text and signature form fields.

-## Imports and Exports the form data
+## Import and export form data

+The [SfPdfViewer](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.SfPdfViewer.html) allows importing and exporting form data in the below file formats.

+* XFDF
+* FDF
+* JSON
+* XML

-### Imports form data
+### Importing

-You can add values of form fields to a PDF document by importing by using the `ImportFormData` method.
-You need to provide the stream of the file containing the form values and the data format information as parameters to the method.
+The form data can be imported into a PDF document using the `ImportFormData` method.
+The stream of the file to be imported and the data format should be passed as parameters to the method.
 The following example explains how to import form data from an XFDF file, assuming that the file is in the application’s data directory.

 {% tabs %}
 {% highlight C# %}